 Abba Silver entered into a career in which he delivered a new address twice (or at least once) a week.
 An ordinary lecturer may prepare two or three lectures for a year, and go around the country repeating them in city after city.
-Of course, in his rabbinical life, from the very beginning, he had to travel around the country to speak for the Zionist cause and for other causes.
-This experience of nation-wide lecturing came to him earlier than to most because he entered the rabbinate already in command of a grand eloquence.
-But in addition to the two or three lectures which could be given over and over again in different parts of the country, as all traveling speakers must necessarily do, he was an active Rabbi and had to speak to the same congregation once or twice a week.
+Of course, in his rabbinical life, from the very beginning, he had to travel throughout the nation to speak for the Zionist cause and for other causes.
+This experience of nation-wide lecturing came to him earlier than to most, because he entered the rabbinate already in command of a grand eloquence.
+But in addition to the two or three lectures which could be given over and over again in different parts of the country, as all traveling speakers must necessarily do, he was an active rabbi and had to speak to the same congregation once or twice a week.
 A man can prepare two or three lectures as an objective task.
 He has a theme to express and he expresses it.
 Some of his personality, though not necessarily much, will be revealed in these lectures.
-But a man who has to speak to the same congregation week after week, cannot possibly be entirely or chiefly objective.
+But a man who has to speak to the same congregation week after week cannot possibly be entirely or chiefly objective.
 Inevitably he will soon begin to reveal his deeper attitudes and his own basic temperament.
-A good selection of Abba Silver's lectures and addresses, as thisbook is, is more than an exposition of his ideas, it is a revelation of his personality.
+A good selection of Abba Silver's lectures and addresses is more than an exposition of his ideas; it is a revelation of his personality.

 Thus there can be no secret of what Abba Silver believed, thought, and advocated.
-Indicate when we put together his thoughts from college days with the thoughts in his writings of later years, it is astounding how consistent his personality and his ideas are.
-There is, of course, growth and broadening with greater knowledge, and deepening with richer understanding which the years bring to a fortunate person.
+And when we put together his thoughts from college days with the thoughts in his writings of later years, it is astounding how consistent his personality and his ideas are.
+There is, of course, growth and broadening with greater knowledge, and deepening with the richer understanding which the years bring to a fortunate person.
 But the basic principles and the basic moods remain the same.
-It is not that the set of ideas which he brought to the Hebrew Union College there, but were deepened and enriched and were taught, as it were, to stand side by side with certain convictions and life attitudes that came to him at the Bebrew Union College and with others which came to him as he lived and worked in the great city of Cleveland and became a leading force in that great metropolis.
+It is not that the set of ideas which he brought to the Hebrew Union College remained fixed all through his life.
+They were, of course, always there, but were deepened and enriched and were taught, as it were, to stand side by side with certain convictions and life attitudes that came to him at the Hebrew Union College and with others which came to him as he lived and worked in Cleveland and became a leading force in that great metropolis.
 He brought from New York a powerful, deep-rooted Jewishness.
-He added to it in Cincinnati an idealistic Judaism, and expanded it in Cheveland to an active, practical vision of social betterment.
+He added to it in Cincin consistent over the years mality personality nati an idealistic Judaism, and expanded it in Cleveland to an active, practical vision of social betterment.
 All these ideas were interwoven into his personality because he, in his deliberate thinking and meditation, had himself woven them into a consistent unity.